-Hanny Megally is a Senior Fellow at New York University’s Center on International Cooperation focusing on violent extremism, human rights and rule of law.
-He came to CIC after being the Chief of the Asia, Pacific, Middle East and North Africa Branch at the UN Office of the High Commissioner for Human Rights in Geneva.
+Hanny Megally is a Deputy Director and Senior Fellow of New York University’s Center on International Cooperation focusing on analysis to improve justice outcomes for victims/survivors in Syria and other conflict-related countries in the MENA region.
+Since 2017 he has been a serving Commissioner on the United Nations Commission of Inquiry on Syria.
+He came to CIC after being the Chief of the Asia, Pacific, Middle East, and North Africa Branch at the UN Office of the High Commissioner for Human Rights in Geneva.

 He has overseen country programs and traveled extensively in the MENA and Asia/Pacific regions, including leading human rights investigation missions and conducting high-level discussions with heads of state and governments.
 He is a widely sought after commentator on human rights and political developments, particularly in the MENA region.